Does A Touchdown Count As A First Down In Football?

-According to the NFL Guide for Statisticians, a touchdown is recorded as a first down, regardless of the distance gained on the play, in addition to being recorded as a touchdown.
+According to the NFL Guide for Statisticians, a touchdown resulting from rushing or forward passes is recorded as a first down, regardless of the distance gained on the play, in addition to being recorded as a touchdown.

 There are exceptions to this rule.
 One exception to this rule is if the defense gained possession of the ball through an interception and scored a touchdown.
 That would be considered an interception and recorded as a touchdown as well.
 Likewise, a fumble will also lead a play to be scored as such.
 Even if the fumbled ball is recovered by the offense and brought in for a touchdown, the play will still count as a fumble.

 Does a passing touchdown count as a first down?

 Yes, both passing and rushing touchdowns count as first downs.
 The only touchdowns that do not count as first downs from a statistical perspective are those that are the result of a turnover, that is, a fumble or an interception.
 One important note is that a passing touchdown must be the result of a forward pass to count as a statistical touchdown.